 - Label your bags inside and out with your name, email address, and mobile number.

 - Add colorful tags or stickers to help your bag stand out on the carousel.
-We provide colorful luggage tags for IBS participants.
+We provide colorful luggage tags for IBS participants and they are a must for easy identification!

 - Place your toiletries in a plastic bag and seal any open bottles or tubes to avoid spilling.